|Same Adrian Belew, different hat|

 A moment later, I realized who it was: not someone I knew personally, but King Crimson guitarist extraordinaire Adrian Belew.
 I had never even seen him in concert, but I knew he had moved to nearby Mount Juliet, Tennessee, a few years before.
 (We apparently traded Peter Frampton to Cincinnati for him.)
 He was wearing a hat and holding the hand of a little girl, presumably his daughter, and, yes, it was unmistakably him, probably doing the same thing we were - grabbing a bite to eat before seeing Richard Thompson.

 And... he was walking this way!
-In fact, he and the kid were headed directly toward us, and I hurriedly whispered to Melissa, "that's Adrian Belew!"
+In fact, he and the kid were headed directly toward us, and I hurriedly whispered to my wife, "that's Adrian Belew!"

 Belew and child stepped onto the South Street porch, but then Adrian grimaced, turned around, and headed back onto the street.
 As they were walking away at a brisk pace, I heard him mutter sotto voce to the child, "They recognized us."